bajwass/bajwass.github.io/css/README.md

-Place all your css files in the folder.
+# Please your stylesheets in this folder.